espressif/esp-idf/docs/en/api-reference/system/freertos_idf.rst

 ESP-IDF FreeRTOS provides the same :cpp:func:`vTaskDelete` function.
 However, due to the dual core nature, there are some behavioral differences when calling :cpp:func:`vTaskDelete` in ESP-IDF FreeRTOS:

 - When deleting a task that is pinned to the other core, that task's memory is always freed by the idle task of the other core (due to the need to clear FPU registers).
-- When deleting a task that is currently running on the other core, a yield is triggered on the other core and the task's memory is freed by one of the idle tasks (depending on the task's core affinity)
+- When deleting a task that is currently running on the other core, an yield is triggered on the other core and the task's memory is freed by one of the idle tasks (depending on the task's core affinity)
 - A deleted task's memory is freed immediately if...

   - The tasks is currently running on this core and is also pinned to this core